open-mmlab/mmpretrain/configs/flamingo/README.md

 | :------------------------------------- | :--------: | :---: | :------------------------------------: | :-----------------------------------------------------------------------------------------------------------: |
 | `flamingo_3rdparty-zeroshot_caption`\* |   8.220    | 65.50 | [config](flamingo_zeroshot_caption.py) | [model](https://download.openmmlab.com/mmclassification/v1/flamingo/openflamingo-9b-adapter_20230505-554310c8.pth) |

 *Models with * are converted from the [openflamingo](https://github.com/mlfoundations/open_flamingo).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ### Visual Question Answering on VQAv2